10maurycy10/10maurycy10.github.io/content/misc/stable_diffusion_interpolation/index.md

 # Modifyed code end
 ```

-It then has to generate and interpolate the inital noise.
+It then has to generate and interpolate the initial noise.

 ```py
     # Setup scheduler